UNFAOstatistics/gisfao/vignettes/gisfao_vignette.md

-`faogis` package provides you with the up-to-data shapefiles that are compatible with [FAOSTAT](http://faostat.fao.org/) country codes (`FAO_CODE`).
+`faogis` package provides you with the up-to-data shapefiles that are compatible with [FAOSTAT](http://faostat.fao.org/) country codes (`FAOST_CODE`).
 Also, shapefiles data slots have a dummy variable for each FAO regions which you can subset the shapefile with.
 Fao regions are:

 - RAF (Africa)
 - LAC (Latin America and the Caribbean)